 1. Home care

 When a loved one is at home rather than a hospital it is a big responsibility to take over medical care.
 Depending on the person who is seriously ill, caregivers will need to manage medication, adhering to the current medical needs, controlling the administration of medication as well as picking up prescriptions.
 Patients may also need toilet assistance and help with bathing and getting dressed.

 A pet may also be part of the equation.
 It’s Gemma's role to make sure there is enough pet food in the house, and pet sitters are lined up in case of a last minute hospital visit.
 Dog walking has had to be factored in, there are many dog walking companies such as Borrow my Doggy which can help with this responsibility.

 Gemma has needed to take regular trips to doctor’s appointments, as well as be in control of the scheduling and confirming doctor’s appointments.
 There’s also the responsibility of being an advocate for her husband, ensuring he’s adhering to his medical needs, controlling the administration of the medication as well as picking up the prescriptions.

 3. Organising the calendar

-Coordinating care is an important part of caregiving, making sure loved ones are getting to their appointments while fitting in family and friends visits, and sometimes social events.
+Coordinating care is an important part of caregiving.
+Making sure loved ones are getting to their appointments while fitting in family and friends visits, exercise and social events.
 Gemma is fortunate to have family that are keen to help her with the caregiving duties, but coordinating that care was initially quite a time consuming task, involving lots of phone calls between family members.
-The family are now all connected on Gemma’s Circle on No More Grapes, where the Calendar function helps them all keep track and coordinating the care.
+The family are now all connected on Gemma’s Circle on No More Grapes where the Calendar function helps them all keep track and coordinate the care between them.